james3-14159265/james3-14159265.github.io/_posts/2016-10-17-finishing-off.md

     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
     <td>  Next time, i will make sure that i go back and check my work.
-I will improve my learning by paying more attention of what is going on and to CHECK MY WORK.</td>
+I will improve my learning by paying more attention of what is going on and to CHECK MY WORK.
+Next time i will read the instructions clearly, because the reason of why we hadn’t got our robot up and running was because it started in the wrong position.</td>
   </tr>
 </table>